scylladb/care-pet/docs/getting_started.md

 -   web app (/cmd/server) - REST API service for tracking the pets' health state

-Download the example code from git:
+Download the example code from git and change to the directory of your language of choice:

     $ git clone git@github.com:scylladb/care-pet.git
+    $ cd go

 Start by creating a local ScyllaDB cluster consisting of 3 nodes:

     $ docker-compose up -d

-Docker-compose will spin up a ScyllaDB cluster consisting of 3 nodes: carepet-scylla1, carepet-scylla2 and carepet-scylla3.
+Docker-compose will spin up a ScyllaDB cluster consisting of 3 nodes (carepet-scylla1, carepet-scylla2 and carepet-scylla3) along with the app (for example go-app) container.
 Wait for about two minutes and check the status of the cluster:
 To check the status of the cluster:

     $ docker exec -it carepet-scylla1 nodetool status

 Once all the nodes are in UN - Up Normal status, initialize the database.
 This will create the keyspaces and tables:

-    $ go build ./cmd/migrate
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)
-    $ ./migrate --hosts $NODE1
+    $ docker exec -it go-app ./migrate --hosts $NODE1

 expected output: